Vincent and Franz

 For that reason only I don’t wish to share

-The colorful twirls of our childhood’s boomerang.
+The colorful twirls of our boomerang.

-Suffice to say, together
+Suffice it to say, together

-We shared wickedness, our perverse delight and
+We shared wickedness and perverse delight

-Wandering specters that’s all we were
+Wandering specters, that’s all we were

 Caressing the velvet of fantasy, forever lost in the haze of life.